 2. Re-evaluate Your Values

-It entails stepping back from the emotionally charged environment and thinking about your core principles.
-Start by pausing to step back from your initial emotional responses and paying close attention to the attacker’s point of view.
-Then, think about whether their assertions conflict with any of your fundamental beliefs or values.
-If you feel that you must react because it is necessary and in line with your values, prepare a polite, considered response that expresses your values.
+Then, think about whether their assertions conflict with any of your fundamental beliefs or values if you feel that you must react because it is necessary and in line with your values, prepare a polite, considered response that expresses your values.

 3. Reframe the conversation

 It’s important to maintain your composure and refrain from retorting.
 Instead, begin by paying attention to the attacker’s point of view and attempting to figure out their underlying concerns.
 Ask them open-ended questions to get additional information and emotional expression.
-Verify your understanding by reflecting back on what you’ve heard and validating your feelings.
+Verify your understanding by reflecting on what you’ve heard and validating your feelings.

-Once you have a better understanding of their perspective, gently redirect the conversation in a more constructive or problem-solving direction.
-Emphasize mutual goals or interests, communicate your ideas using “I” expressions to avoid appearing judging, and remain cool throughout.
-By redirecting the conversation, you may prevent it from deviating into personal subjects and direct it in a way that is more constructive and cooperative way.
+Emphasize mutual goals or interests, communicate your ideas using “I” expressions to avoid appearing judging, and remain calm throughout.
+By redirecting the conversation, you may prevent it from deviating into personal subjects and direct it more constructively and cooperatively.

 4. Disengage if necessary